 \section{Preliminaries and Notation}

 Our work is built on top of MPI.
 We denote the number of MPI processes by $p$.
 Within each MPI process, we also make use of shared memory (\ie OpenMP) parallelism.

-We consider matrices over arbitrary semirings.
+We consider matrices over arbitrary semirings; for an introduction of matrix computations over semirings (in the context of graphs), we refer the reader to Ref.~\cite{DBLP:conf/hpec/KepnerABBFGHKLM16}.
 Common examples include the $(+, \cdot)$ semiring, the $(\land, \lor)$ semiring over Boolean values, or the $(\min, +)$ semiring (which is often used in shortest path algorithms).
+We usually use the symbol $0$ to refer to the neutral element of the semiring.

 Matrices are denoted by $\mat{A}$, $\mat{B}$, $\mat{C}$ and similar.
 The $(u, v)$-th entry of $\mat{A}$ is denoted by $a_{u,v}$.
 Our framework will distribute blocks of matrices to each MPI process in a 2D process grid of size $\sqrt p \times \sqrt p$.
 In this context, $\mat{A}_{i,j}$ refers to the block of $\mat{A}$ that is located on MPI process $(i, j)$, where $i, j \in \{1, \ldots, \sqrt p\}$.
 We assume that matrices (\eg input matrices for SpGEMM) are \emph{sparse}, \ie that $nnz(\mat{A}) \ll n \cdot m$ for an $n \times m$ matrix $\mat{A}$.
 Some matrices that arise in our algorithms will be \emph{hypersparse}, \ie $nnz(\mat{A}) \ll n$ and $nnz(\mat{A}) \ll m$.